Pigeon API

 }

-Query our servers with their customer.id using the find verb (example below).
+3. Query our servers with their customer.id using the find verb (example below).
 Do this on subsequent calls to your service.
 This will keep continuity with the customer's access status in our database.

 GET /api/customer?client_id=your_client_id&api_key=your_secret_api_key&id=6e4a8f33oreg8jd0ln1

 No paywall rules are factored in the access check.
 This is fine.
 In most cases you will just check the access boolean (true or false).
 If true then they have an enabled account (customer.access == true).
 You can develop additional access logic by iterating over the plan(s) to decide what content a person has access to based on their plan.
 If customer access is false, then you will need to link them to their user account in a browser via the customer's returned customer.sso_link.
-From there they can mange their access.
+From there they can mange their access.</p

-Endpoint: /api/customer/search
+Endpoint /api/customer/search

 search Searches customer name, company name, email, phone, postal code, and third party id (required)

-GET Example
+Example Request

 GET /api/customer/search?client_id=your_client_id&api_key=your_secret_api_key&search=pigeon@sabramedia.com